dreambold/Trademate-Discord-Bot/README.md

 # Trademate Website

-This is the source-code for the Trademate bot + the Discord bot.
+Trademate bot + the Discord bot.

 - Backend and bot code is in `tm-backend/` (TypeScript)
 - Bot frontend and dashboard is in `tm-frontend/` (VueJS)